Veterans Administration (VA) Benefits at Georgetown Law

 Veterans Benefits at Georgetown Law Center

 Georgetown Law Center thanks our veterans for their service and sacrifices for our country.
 Throughout our history, we have made law study accessible to scores of men and women who are veterans of the U.S. Army, U.S. Air Force, U.S Navy, U.S Marine Corps, U.S. Coast Guard, and National Guard and Reserves.
-Many veterans and active duty personnel can qualify for more than one educational benefits program including:

-Reserve Education Assistance Program (REAP, chapter 1067)
+- Chapter 1067: REAP Reserve Education Assistance Program

 Post-9/11 GI Bill Education Benefits